 In Area of Study 3, students evaluate the quality of their product with reference to criteria and enduser/s' feedback.
 Students make judgments about possible improvements.
 They produce relevant user instructions or care labels that highlight the product's features for an end-user/s.

 Area of Study 1 - Product analysis and comparison

-Outcome 1 - On completion of this unit the student should be able to compare, analyse and evaluate similar commercial products, taking into account a range of factors and using appropriate techniques.
+Outcome 1 - Students should be able to compare, analyse and evaluate similar commercial products, taking into account a range of factors and using appropriate techniques.

 Area of Study 2 - Product manufacture